-Tickets and gowns should be collected on the day of your ceremony.
-See Timetable for the day for timings.
+Tickets and gowns should be collected on the day of your ceremony and will be available from 8.00 am.

 Please ensure that you bring a form of identification with you (e.g. your student card, driving licence or passport), when collecting your tickets.

 You need to be robed and seated in the Great Hall, Wills Memorial Building at the time specified in the Timetable for the day information for your ceremony.

 Guests are admitted approximately 40 minutes before the start of the ceremony, as specified in the Timetable for the day information for your ceremony.

 The ceremony usually lasts about an hour to an hour-and-a-quarter.

-The ceremonies will be screened live in the café bar at the Richmond Building, Queen’s Road, so any guests who do have a ticket for the Great Hall are welcome to watch the ceremony there.
+The ceremonies will be screened live in the Pegg Theatre and the Balloon bar at the Richmond Building, Queen’s Road, and any guests without a ticket for the Great Hall are welcome to watch the ceremony there.
 Tickets are not required for these venues and seating is available on a first come, first served basis.

 It is possible to arrange for your degree certificate to be collected in person from the Examinations Office, instead of being posted.
-If you would like to nominate someone to collect it on your behalf you will need to send an email to firstname.lastname@example.org giving them the name of your nominee and your permission for them to collect the certificate for you.
+If you would like to nominate someone to collect it on your behalf you will need to email your request to firstname.lastname@example.org, giving the name of your nominee as permission for them to collect the certificate for you.
 Your nominee will need to show some identification when they collect your certificate.
 Please note that certificates will be available for collection on Friday 22 or Monday 25 February 2019.